Yupeek/django-rest-models/docs/source/special_case.rst

-specials cases
+Special cases
-##############
+#############

 prefetch_related
 ****************

-the prefetch related is a django optimisation for queryset that query the database for all given manytomany relation to cache it in the model. this feature work in django-rest-models backend, but the remote api will return far more data than the SQL equivalent should.
+The `prefetch_related` method is a Django optimisation for querysets that causes the database to cache the related fields for all given manytomany relation in the model.
+This feature works in django-rest-models backend, but the remote api will return far more data than the SQL equivalent should.

-to prevent a performance issues in the api, django-rest-models will add a special get parameter in his query «filter_to_prefetch» which can be interpreted by the backend to filter all sub-query with the actual id.
+To prevent performance issues in the api, django-rest-models will add a special get parameter «filter_to_prefetch» in the query which can be interpreted by the backend to filter all sub-query with the actual id.

-a small tricks in the api side is to override the DynamicFilterBackend with the folowing class, and use it in your views.
+A small trick in the api side is to override the DynamicFilterBackend with the following class, and use it in your views.

 .. code-block:: python